Hank-Tsou/Computer-Vision-OpenCV-Python/tutorials/Basic_Features/Images/README.md

 # What is Image

-In computer vision perspective, image is a combination of pixels, the image shape should be "weidth x height x channels".
+In computer vision perspective, image is a combination of pixels, each pixel has it's location ( x, y ) and pixel value.
+So the image shape should be "image_weidth x image_height x number_of_channels".
-- Color image has three channel, RGB.
+- Color image has three channel, RGB (Red, Green and Blue), different method has different RGB order.
-- Grayscale image only has one channel.
+- Gray scale image only has one channel.

 Note: it is possible for an image to have more than three channels.